Can TMJ Jaw Problems Cause Headaches?

 Dentists may recommend a night guard to prevent you from grinding your teeth.
 However, a night guard often does not stop you from grinding, only from harming your teeth if you continue to do so.

 If you are experiencing jaw pain, headaches, migraines or even dizziness or tinnitus from TMJ dysfunction, I can address the cause of those symptoms.
-I can gently adjust the joints of the skull and jaw and use trigger point therapy on the chewing muscles to reduce physical stress and restore function to the jaw.
+I can gently adjust the joints of the skull and jaw and use massage the chewing muscles to reduce physical stress and restore function to the jaw.
+I also check the overall structure and biomechanical relationships of the body, to address secondary causes.

 As you are recovering, I would also recommend: